 FAQs for prospective students:

 Medical students in Rural-PRIME take the same required medical school classes as their classmates with some contextualized to rural health.
-In addition, Rural-PRIME students are offered specialized weekly seminar courses focusing on rural health, individual and group advising, advanced training in telemedicine, skills and procedure sessions in the Center for Virtual Care, extra shadowing opportunities with rural mentors and assistance with planning for their master's program.
+In addition to the regular curriculum, Rural-PRIME students will have the opportunity to participate in additional sessions focusing on health issues related to underserved populations, advanced training in telemedicine, skills and procedure sessions in the Center for Virtual Care, extra shadowing opportunities with rural mentors and individual and group advising.

 Are Rural-PRIME students required to complete a Master's degree?

 Additional financial assistance may be available.
-Rural-PRIME is working to expand the monies available to PRIME students, particularly to cover the extra year of training.
+Rural-PRIME is working to expand funding opportunities available to PRIME students, particularly to cover the master’s year.